Evidence for $\pi$-shifted Cooper quartets and few-mode transport in PbTe nanowire three-terminal Josephson junctions

+We have also performed conductance measurements at high magnetic fields and elevated temperatures, which further support the claim of conductance quantization in Device 1 (See Supporting Information section II and Supporting Figure S2).
+Several checkerboard-like resonances are superimposed on the conductance data (Figure \ref{Iv_char}\textbf{a} and Supporting Figure S2).
+These are consistent with an accidental gate-tunable quantum dot present in these nanowires~\cite{Gomanko2022}.

-To characterize induced superconductivity, DC measurements are performed in a dilution refrigerator at the base temperature of $\sim 8$ mK.
-An out-of-plane magnetic field, $B$, is applied using a superconducting magnet.
-The source-drain terminals of Device 1 are biased using a DC voltage source ($V_{\rm{sd}}$) and the DC source-drain current ($I_{\rm{sd}}$) is measured.
-We first set the gate voltage to a value $V_{\rm{g}}=0$ V. Upon subtraction of series resistance ($R_{\rm{series}}$), that includes resistance of the low-pass filters, the transimpedance amplifier and a small contact resistance, device resistance $R=dV_{\rm{sd}}/dI_{\rm{sd}}-R_{\rm{series}}$ is obtained as a function of $I_{\rm{sd}}$ and $B$ (Figure~\ref{Iv_char}\textbf{a}).
-The magnetic field diffraction pattern is consistent with one-dimensional supercurrent flow with only one central diffraction lobe.
-We also observe Fiske resonances~\cite{coon1965josephson} above the zero resistance region in the central lobe indicating a well-defined Josephson cavity.
-A similar diffraction pattern is observed as a function of in-plane magnetic field (Supplementary Information Figure 2\textbf{a}), further confirming the one-dimensional nature of supercurrent flow.
-We have also measured Josephson junctions with different wire diameters with minimum diameter of $40$ nm (see Supplementary Information Figure 2\textbf{b, c}), demonstrating high yield of Josephson devices.
-All the measured devices showed induced superconductivity.
-Tuning $V_{\rm{g}}$ to negative values reduces the switching current ($I_s$) and increases normal state resistance, showing induced gate tunable superconductivity in PbTe (Figure~\ref{Iv_char}\textbf{b}).
-Somewhat large electric fields (corresponding to $V_{\rm{g}}\sim -40V$) are required to observe an appreciable change in the critical current of the device.
-This we believe could be due to unintentional higher levels of Pb in some of the nanowires during growth.
+Having discussed the normal state transport, we now characterize the superconducting properties of a two-terminal device with Ti/Al contacts (Device 2).
+We first set $V_{\rm{g}}$ to a value of $0$ V. Upon subtraction of $R_{\rm{series}}$, the device differential resistance, $R=dV_{\rm{sd}}/dI_{\rm{sd}}-R_{\rm{series}}$, is obtained as a function of $I_{\rm{sd}}$ and the applied out-of-plane magnetic field, $B$ (Figure~\ref{Iv_char}\textbf{c}).
+The observed diffraction pattern has only one central lobe, consistent with one-dimensional supercurrent flow in this 100nm diameter wire.
+We also observe Fiske resonances~\cite{coon1965josephson} above the zero resistance region in the central lobe, indicating a well-defined Josephson cavity.
+A similar diffraction pattern is observed as a function of the in-plane magnetic field (Supporting Figure S3\textbf{a}), further confirming the one-dimensional nature of supercurrent flow.
+We have also measured Josephson junctions with different wire diameters, down to a minimum of $60$ nm (see Supporting Figure S3\textbf{b, c}), showing good reproducibility.
+Tuning $V_{\rm{g}}$ to negative values reduces the switching current ($I_s$) and increases the normal state resistance, showing induced gate-tunable superconductivity (Figure~\ref{Iv_char}\textbf{d}).
+Somewhat large electric fields (corresponding to $V_{\rm{g}}\sim -40V$) are required to observe an appreciable change in the critical current of this device.
+This could be due to unintentional higher levels of Pb in some of the nanowires from growth, or other unknown wire non-idealities.